U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

 ## Dependencies

 Install all package dependencies.
 We suppose that you have not more two registry: [public PyPi-registry](https://pypi.org/project/registry/) and maybe your private pypi-registry, but it is not required.
 This command install from both or only public.
-Command make deps do this:
+This command does this:

     make deps